Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

-To simulate this scenario, we create artificially mangled training sets $\xpu$ for the MNIST dataset and test the attack's effectiveness accordingly.
-In the experiment, the mangling operation consists of removing all the instances of a specific class from $\xpu$ while leaving $\xpr$ (the training set used by the clients) unchanged.
-For instance, in the case of the MNIST dataset, we remove from $\xpu$ all the images representing a specific digit.
-Then, we test the attack's capability to reconstruct instances of the removed class \ie data instances that the attacker has never observed during the setup phase.
+Another interesting scenario is when the attacker's public set misses some modalities / semantic-classes of the private distribution.
+To simulate this scenario, we create artificially mangled training sets $\xpu$ for the \textit{MNIST} dataset and test the attack's effectiveness accordingly.
+In the experiment, the mangling operation removes all the instances of a specific class from $\xpu$ while leaving $\xpr$ (the training set used by the clients) unchanged.
+For instance, in the case of the \textit{MNIST} dataset, we remove from $\xpu$ all the images representing a specific digit.
+Then, we test the attack's ability to reconstruct instances of the removed class \ie data instances that the attacker has never observed during the setup phase.

-Interestingly, the attack seems quite resilient to incomplete $\xpu$.
-Figure~\ref{fig:rec_mangled} shows this for two examples.
-Here, the attacker can successfully recover a suitable approximation of instances of the unobserved class by interpolating over the latent representations of observed instances.
-However, the reconstruction is generally less accurate than the one obtained with a representative $\xpu$.
+Interestingly, the attack seems quite resilient to an incomplete $\xpu$.
+The results are \mb{depicted} in Figure~\ref{fig:rec_mangled} for $10$ different attacks carried out with $\xpu$ stripped of a specific class.
+For each attack, the average reconstitution error for the unknown classes (\ie red bars) is only slightly larger than the one for the classes represented in $\xpu$.
+Here, the attacker can successfully recover a suitable approximation of instances of the unobserved class by interpolating over the representations of observed instances.
+The only outlier is the case $\xpu/\{0\}$.
+Our explanation is that the digit zero is peculiar, so it is harder to describe it with a representation learned from the other digits.
+Nevertheless, as depicted in Figure~\ref{fig:rec_mangled}, the FSHA provides an accurate reconstruction also in the cases of $0$ and $1$.\\

+\new{ Summing up, the public set leveraged by the attacker does impact the performance of the attack.
+Obviously, when the distribution of the public dataset is closer to the attacked one, it is possible to achieve a better reconstruction.
+However, as shown by the reported results, the attack is resilient to discrepancies of the public distribution, and it is capable of converging to precise reconstructions nonetheless.
+More interestingly, the attack procedure can generalize over unobserved modalities of the private distribution, allowing the attacker to leak suitable reconstructions of completely unobserved/unknown data classes.
+Eventually, these general properties of the attack make it applicable to realistic threat scenarios, where the adversary has just a limited knowledge of the target private sets.}

-\subsubsection{Property inference attacks}
+\subsection{Property inference attacks}